GabeScott/standard-works-vault/General Conference/2005 April - Closing Remarks.md

 It has been a time for the renewal of our faith in the great eternal verities which have come to us through the instrumentality of the Prophet Joseph.
 How blessed we are.
 How fortunate we are in our knowledge of these transcendent truths.

 But may I say, as I have said in the past, our membership in this Church, with eligibility for all of the blessings that flow therefrom, should never be any cause for self-righteousness, for arrogance, for denigration of others, for looking down upon others.
 All mankind is our neighbor.
-When asked which was the greatest commandment of the law, the Lord said: “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind. ...
-[And] thou shalt love thy neighbour as thyself” (Matt.
-22:37, 39).
+When asked which was the greatest commandment of the law, the Lord said: “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind. … \[And\] thou shalt love thy neighbour as thyself” ([[Matthew 22.37|Matthew 22:37, 39]][[Matthew 22.39|]]).

 Regardless of the color of our skin, of the shape of our eyes, of the language we speak, we all are sons and daughters of God and must reach out to one another with love and concern.

-Wherever we may live we can be friendly neighbors.
+Wherever we may live, we can be friendly neighbors.
 Our children can mingle with the children of those not of this Church and remain steadfast if they are properly taught.
 They can even become missionaries to their associates.

-We commend our wonderful youth who for the most part stand up to the evils of the world, who push these evils aside and live lives pleasing to the Lord.
+We commend our wonderful youth, who for the most part stand up to the evils of the world, who push these evils aside and live lives pleasing to the Lord.
 We constantly pray that their parents will likewise live worthily in every respect.

 We repeat what we have said before: make a habit of going to the house of the Lord.
 There is no better way to ensure proper living than temple attendance.
 It will crowd out the evils of pornography, substance abuse, and spiritual atrophy.
 It will strengthen marriage and family relations.